 Depending on the age of your child, there are many questions you may ask.
 With mine, I asked, is the boy really invisible?
 Do you ever feel this way?
 What would you do if the kids in your school were ignoring someone?
 How do you think this makes that person feel?

-Written by the Queen of Jordan, this book tells the story of two best friends of very different backgrounds, apparent by the sandwiches they eat at lunch: one pita and hummus, the other, peanut butter and jelly.
+Written by the Queen of Jordan, The Sandwich Shop tells the story of two best friends of very different backgrounds, apparent by the sandwiches they eat at lunch: one pita and hummus, the other, peanut butter and jelly.
 Finally, they can no longer hold back their opinions and tell one another how disgusting their respective sandwiches look.
 With that, the friends separate and find new friends.
 This book can easily lead you into a discussion of the dangers of judging someone based upon their cultural differences.

-My children love this book as much as I do.
+My children love Chrysanthemum as much as I do.
 In this book, we witness the confidence of a young girl get squashed by the teasing of her classmates.
 This opens up a discussion on bullying and the effect it can have on someone.
 It also encourages children to accept and love themselves unconditionally.

-This is one of those books that I cannot stop thinking about.
+Say Something is one of those books that I cannot stop thinking about.
 What does it mean to bully someone?
 If you sit by and watch someone bullying, are you at all responsible?
 Even with my kindergartner, this book really opened the doors to some interesting conversation.
 I really believe this book is a must-read for every parent.